Russian watch brands are best known for their quality and affordability.

 This move has made some watch enthusiasts no longer consider modern STRELA watches as truly Russian.

-Check out their timepieces on the STELA online store.
+Check out their Russian timepieces on eBay.

 To Sum Up